Choi Tae-joon: Career

 Choi was a cast member of the virtual reality show We Got Married in 2016, pairing with Apink's Yoon Bo-mi.

 Choi became a permanent host on the Korean variety show Hello Counselor in September after being a guest two weeks in a row in August 2016.

 In 2018, Choi was cast in his first lead role on network television in the 2-episode drama special Exit.
 He was then cast in the romantic comedy series So I Married the Anti-fan as the male lead, based on the webtoon of the same name.

 Personal life

-Marriage
+Marriage and family

-On March 7, 2018, it was confirmed by Huayi Brothers that Choi has been in a relationship with actress Park Shin-hye since late 2017.
+On March 7, 2018, it was confirmed by Huayi Brothers that Choi had been in a relationship with actress Park Shin-hye since late 2017.

-On November 23, 2021, it was announced that Park is pregnant and both of them were preparing for marriage.
-They got married on January 22, 2022, in presence of friends and family in a church ceremony in Seoul.
+On November 23, 2021, it was announced that Park was pregnant and both of them were preparing for marriage.
+They were married on January 22, 2022, in presence of friends and family in a church ceremony in Seoul.
 On May 31, 2022, Park gave birth to a son.